-Join Rick Allen Lippert for an in-depth discussion in this video Understanding color temperature, part of On Camera: Video Lighting for the Web.
+Join Rick Allen Lippert for an in-depth discussion in this video Understanding color temperature, part of Web Video: Lighting.

 Have you ever noticed that some white light looks different than others, how sunlight seems to be more on the blue side while a small night light looks kind of yellowish?
 That is because they have different color temperatures.
 In this movie I'm going to explain, simply enough I hope, why that is.
 Quick science lesson.
 Bear with me here because this really is a basic knowledge regarding lighting.
 A long time ago a British scientist named William Thomson the 1st Baron Kelvin, otherwise known as Lord Kelvin, figured out that different light sources emit different colors, and he assigned a temperature, measured in degrees Kelvin, so the rest of us could understand it.